-There are several pros and cons of running outdoors versus on treadmill.
+There are several pros and cons of running outdoors versus on a treadmill.
 It is hard to say which is ‘better’, nevertheless they are not equal.
 The treadmill is a beautiful piece of cardio machinery, but I can’t help but feel like some overgrown gerbil when I’m on one.
 There are many different kinds of designs.
 The high-end gym models cost upwards of 9k.
 It is the most popular piece of equipment in health clubs for a reason, it burns a lot of calories and produces a great workout.
 However, it is not equivalent to running outdoors.
 Biomechanically these are two very different activities.
 In fact, when comparing similar speeds and grades, some studies show outdoor running burns more calories and more recent studies show no difference.
 Let’s examine why free-range running may be superior (in many but not all ways) to treadmill running.

 Running on the treadmill is like running in place.
 The belt rolls underneath your feet, causing you to run directly down, not forward.
 It is common for the belt to ‘grab’ your feet and pull them back as you are running, which increases the stress on your knees, back and hips.
 In contrast, free range running is a type of controlled forward falling.
 Literally, all your stabilizing muscles around your joints have to struggle to keep you from face-planting.
 Outdoor ground surfaces are nowhere near a homogeneous (flat) as a treadmill’s smooth belt.
 Running on uneven surfaces taxes the stabilizing muscles and increases your gross neural demand (metabolic and caloric output).
 Varied road conditions offer your joints some relief (wear patterns are more diverse- which is a good thing) and optimize proprioception while strengthening the muscles in your feet, legs and core.